TajaKuzman/Crosslingual-Genre-Bias-Analysis/README.md

 5. predict genres to all texts in the TSV file: `CUDA_VISIBLE_DEVICES=7 nohup python 2-predict_extended.py "MaCoCu-mt-2.0.tsv" > prediction.log &` The output is dataset name with "genre-annotated.jsonl" suffix (e.g., "MaCoCu-mt-2.0.tsv-genre-annotated.jsonl") in the `datasets/annotated` directory.
 6. Extract a genre sample that will be used for manual evaluation: use the script `/cache/tajak/macocu-mt/analyze-entire-file-prepare-sample.ipynb` There are two outputs:
     - `/datasets/annotated/MaCoCu-{suffix}-genre-sample.jsonl` - the genre sample with all information
-    - `/datasets/annotated/MaCoCu-{}-genre-sample-for-annotation-tool.jsonl` - the genre sample, prepared to be imported to the Dockanno annotation tool (without source text and with less information)
+    - `/datasets/annotated/MaCoCu-{}-genre-sample-for-annotation-tool.jsonl` - the genre sample, prepared to be imported to the Docanno annotation tool (without source text and with less information)
 7. Evaluate the sample after annotation: `/home/tajak/Crosslingual-Genre-Bias-Analysis/evaluation-of-annotation.ipynb`
 8. If needed, annotate additional instances: see section `Add additional instances to the sample to achieve 10 instances per label` in `/cache/tajak/macocu-mt/analyze-entire-file-prepare-sample.ipynb` to prepare additional instances; and section `Add additionally annotated instances` in `/home/tajak/Crosslingual-Genre-Bias-Analysis/evaluation-of-annotation.ipynb` to merge them with initial sample and get final evaluations.

-Final outputs are:
+In case of CLASSLA-web corpora, we used the corpora that had the genre already predicted (with the same approach) and that were saved in VERT file.
+See section `Prepare similar JSONL corpora from CLASSLA corpora` in `/cache/tajak/macocu-mt/analyze-entire-file-prepare-sample.ipynb` to see how the corpora were transformed from VERT format to a JSONL format.
+The JSONL format is the same as the one that is used for MaCoCu corpora, so all further steps can then be applied to the corpora in the same manner.

+Output:
 - `manual-annotations/MaCoCu-{lang}-genre-sample-evaluated-complete-sample.jsonl` - manually evaluated samples (or `MaCoCu-{lang}-genre-sample-evaluated-complete-sample-run2.jsonl` in case there were two rounds of adding additional instances)- initial samples + additional instances (so that each label was evaluated on 10 instances); Multiple texts and Other texts are marked, but included in the sample - use the code in `/home/tajak/Crosslingual-Genre-Bias-Analysis/evaluation-of-annotation.ipynb` to discard them and evaluate them.